sohanagashimani/keep-ai/README.md

 ## Authentication

 The application uses Supabase for authentication.
-Protected routes (like the chat feature) are secured using middleware to ensure only authenticated users can access them.
+Protected routes are secured using middleware to ensure only authenticated users can access them.

-## Mobile Support

-The application provides a seamless experience across all devices:
-- Desktop: Chat interface available in a drawer component
-- Mobile: Dedicated chat page with optimized layout
-- Responsive design adapts to different screen sizes